SkyPark-MC/.github/profile/README.md

 ## Hi there 👋

-Wir sind ein Minecraft SMO Netzwerk!
+Wir sind ein Minecraft SMP Netzwerk!

-Komm uns doch besuchen [Hier](https://skyparkmc.de)!
+Komm uns doch [Hier](https://skyparkmc.de) besuchen!
 <!--

 **Here are some ideas to get you started:**